aguirre-matteo/onedrive4nix/README.md

 # Onedrive on Nix
 ## What is this?
+> [!NOTE]
+> This module has been merged into Home-Manager's unstable branch

 This repository offers a Home-Manager module for configurating the [OneDrive Client for Linux](https://github.com/abraunegg/onedrive) using Nix.